Holidays should be easy. They are all about relaxation, especially here in Devon where we are used to living life at a slow and laid-back pace.

 4. Create your own silver ring

-Create some handmade jewellery with Miriam in Chagford, a great introduction into silversmithing.
+Create some handmade jewellery with Maria in Exeter, a great introduction into silversmithing.

-Her artist’s studio is located at the centre of Dartmoor.
-Miriam is inspired by the wonderful textures and objects around her and you might feel the same, with stunning horizons and excellent natural items to spark your imagination.
+Her artist’s studio is located in Exeter.
+Maria is inspired by the wonderful textures and objects around her and you might feel the same, with stunning horizons and excellent natural items to spark your imagination.

 5. Fly and feed birds of prey

-Up in North Devon, you can get close to these magnificent wild creatures.
-Their handler, Nigel, is knowledgeable about birds of prey and you have the option of interacting with the hawks or simply taking photos and chatting to their handler.
+Found on Dartmoor, you can get close to these magnificent wild creatures.
+You will have the option of interacting with the hawks or simply taking photos and chatting to their handler.

 Fly and feed the birds in this private setting, watch them swoop low overhead and high above.
 It’s a hawk walk so you’ll venture through the countryside and woodland, so ensure you wear comfy clothes and shoes.
-If you’re staying in North Devon don’t miss out on this opportunity to meet these impressive animals.
+If you’re staying in the nearby South Hams don’t miss out on this opportunity to meet these impressive animals.

 Rather try an experience where you can sit back and relax?
-Peter is a chef who fell in love with Sri Lankan culture and, most importantly, with their food.
-Allow him or a member of his team to cook you up a delicious meal in the comfort of your holiday cottage.
+Learn to cook you up a delicious meal in the comfort of your holiday cottage.

 If you are travelling in a group, this is the perfect way to treat yourself to a special and unforgettable dining experience.
-With a range of very special (and very secret) recipes and cooking techniques involved in the process, you can enjoy an unexpected Sri Lankan treat in the South West.
-The team will even clean up after you’ve finished dining so no need to lift a finger.
+With a range of very special (and very secret) recipes and cooking techniques on offer, you can enjoy an unexpected treat in the South West.

 7. Get creative with a painting workshop

-Creative types will enjoy a two-day painting workshop with landscape painter, Matthew Davison.
+Creative types will enjoy a painting workshop in West Devon

 If you’ve never tried working with oils before, this is your chance!
-Matthew offers a two-day workshop using acrylics and oil paints, so you can get to grips with two different materials.
+They offer a two-day workshop using acrylics and oil paints, so you can get to grips with two different materials.
 With a mix of demonstrations, drawing exercises and en plein air painting, this could be a great way to have fun and take in the fantastic Devon landscape during your getaway.

 8. Try a class in drum and rattle making

-Get back to yourself while making a rattle or drum with Suzi in Lustleigh.
+Get back to yourself while making a rattle or drum with Nigel.

 More into crafting and building?
-Make yourself a drum or a rattle with Suzi who is also a shamanic healer.
+Make yourself a drum or a rattle with Nigel or Carolyn.
 You could make musical instruments and work on your inner self during a session with her.
 You’ll work with natural objects such as hide, leather, wood, antler handle, stone and earth pigments collected from Dartmoor.

 Both workshops run until you are finished, meaning this workshop can be tailored to your skill and time commitments.
-Due to her insights as a shamanic healer, Suzi can create an experience to cater to your tastes.
 The experience gives you the chance to connect to yourself and your surroundings if you would like while on holiday.

 9. Get making with traditional wood carving